codeBelt/generate-template-files/README.md

 ## Usage

 1. Check out the `examples` folder or create a file called `generate.js`.
-Note that this file name is flexible but must be a `.js` file.
+Note that this file name is flexible.
 2. In that file, add in the example code below.
 3. Run `node generate.js` within Terminal (Mac) or Powershell (Win) once you've added your template files.